matthewg42/mpp/README.md

 #### Description

-Updates (checks for new epidodes), and then downloads up to m new episodes for each podcast which matches filter.
+Updates (checks for new epidodes), and then downloads up to m new episodes for each podcast which matches filter, using at most p parallel download processes.

 #### Aliases